 Included in $30 per month Sling Blue package

-A quick glance at the above listings shows that there are some major differences in channels included with each of the package options.
+A quick glance at the above listings shows major differences in the list of channels included with each of the package options.
 Sling Orange includes multiple sports channels, most notably a suite of ESPN channels including ESPN, ESPN 2, and ESPN 3.
 Sling Blue, on the other hand, drops the sports but adds in networks like FX, and Discovery, plus Fox and NBC in select markets.
 Each package can be upgraded with a Sports Extra add-on, but each add-on is different.
 The Sports Extra add-on for Orange costs $5 per month and includes football, baseball, basketball & hockey coverage on ESPNU, ESPNews, SEC Network, NHL Network, and, NBA TV.
 Meanwhile, the Sports Extra add-on for Blue costs $10 per month, giving you access to NHL Network and NBA TV, but also NFL RedZone, a virtual must-have for football fans.

 Included in $45 per month Sling Orange and Blue package

 If you’re looking to keep costs low, you’ll have to pick between the two above options.
 Luckily, for those who don’t mind paying extra, there’s a third option: “Sling Orange and Blue,” which includes all the channels from both Orange and Blue packages for $45 per month.
 It’s a bit more expensive, to be sure, but you won’t have to decide between live sports on ESPN with Orange or network streaming with Blue.